pmusa/katacoda/es_queries/step1.md

 In this lesson you will setup Elasticsearch and Kibana and load some documents.

-To get stack started you only need to run the following script.
+To get the stack started, you only need to run the following script:
 `./setup_stack.sh`{{execute}}

 The script will: